ArchiveBox/docs/Chromium-Install.md

 You may choose to set up a Chrome/Chromium user profile in order to use your cookies/sessions to log into sites behind authentication/paywall during archiving.

-### Non-Docker Setup

-The easiest way is to log in using ArchiveBox's built-in Chrome browser in a non-headless session.
-If you are running ArchiveBox without Docker, you can simply run the CHROME_BINARY shown in `archivebox version` output with the `--user-data-dir=/path/to/store/profile` flag, and it should open a browser window that you can use to log in.
-Afterwards, set `CHROME_USER_DATA_DIR=/path/to/store/profile` (replacing the path with the path you chose to store your profile in).

 ### Docker Setup

 If using ArchiveBox in Docker, the easiest way to set up session credentials is by attaching the ArchiveBox browser to a virtual window server in a sidecar container, and logging in to your sites over VNC (which is less complicated than it sounds).